 Frosting

-- Add cream cheese and butter to a large bowl or stand mixer fitted with a paddle attachment and beat on medium-high speed until fluffy.
-Slowly add in the sugar a cup at a time, alternating with the heavy cream and extract.
-Beat on high for 2 to 3 minutes until light and fluffy.
-Add more sugar or cream to reach desired consistency.
+- Add 1 tablespoon vanilla extract and 1½ teaspoons coconut extract and beat on high for 2 to 3 minutes until light and fluffy.
+Add more sugar or cream to reach the desired consistency.

 - Add bottom cake layer to a plate or cake stand and spread some frosting out on the top all the way to the edges.
 Add the next layer of cake and add more frosting to the top, spreading it evenly and down over the sides.